 – How are AI and machine learning being employed to deal with the big data derived from the diagnostic tools?

-Dmitry Alexeev, Head of Microbiome Research, ATLAS BIOMED
+Dmitry Alexeev, Head of Microbiome Research, ATLAS BIOMED, UK

 – Can probiotics help with improving mental health or preventing disease?

 – What other alternative treatments are currently being studied?
 How close are we to knowing if these are viable?

 – What level of investment is required to speed up this research?

 – How can large corporations help to encourage innovation in this field?

 – Can altering the bacteria in patients’ guts change the course of their disease?